-The next course is running from September 2020 to join this course please complete the application form by clicking here.
+Course is open for booking, to join this course please complete the application form by clicking here.

 This 90hr Yoga Alliance Professionals UK specialist accredited yoga course is currently an online course only.
 This specialist training course will enable you to teach pregnancy yoga, postnatal rehabilitation yoga and mum & baby yoga classes safely and effectively to women both in person and online.
-The course is delivered through a mixture of at your pace training videos and manual resources, group training events (see CPD training dates), class observations (both live and pre-recorded), and 1:2:1 mentor sessions.
+The course is delivered through a mixture of at your pace training videos and manual resources, access to recording of Amy's further training session for pre and postnatal yoga teachers, class observations (both live and pre-recorded), and 1:2:1 mentor sessions.
 View accredited course at YAP UK here.
-After completion of this course you will be accredited by Yoga Alliance Professionals to teach pregnancy yoga, yoga for for birth preparation, postnatal rehabilitation yoga and mum and baby yoga classes, both in person and online.
+After completion of this course you will be accredited by Yoga Alliance Professionals to teach pregnancy yoga, yoga for birth preparation, postnatal rehabilitation yoga and mum and baby yoga classes, both in person and online.